SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/01-Introduction-to-HTML.md

 [stream language="RO" videoId="444864043" /]
 [/video-vimeo]

-Whitespace is any string of text composed only of **spaces**, **tabs** or **line breaks**.
+Whitespace is any string of text composed only of **spaces**, **tabs**, or **line breaks**.

 These characters allow us to **format our code** in a way that will make it easily **readable**.

-In fact, much of our source code is full of whitespace characters, and we tend to remove them in a production build step to reduce code download sizes.
+Much of our source code is full of whitespace characters, and we tend to remove them in a production build step to reduce code download sizes.

 ## HTML ignores whitespace

 In the case of HTML, whitespace is largely **ignored** - whitespace in between words is treated as a single character, and whitespace at the start and end of elements and outside elements is ignored.

-Let's look at this example:
+Consider the following example:

 [html]
 <p class="codepen" data-height="265" data-theme-id="39135" data-default-tab="html,result" data-user="atanas-atanasov-the-scripter" data-slug-hash="ExVxZeN" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="ExVxZeN">